mbkers/ship-trajectory-prediction/README.md

 The model is trained using the [Huber loss](https://uk.mathworks.com/help/deeplearning/ref/dlarray.huber.html) between predicted and target sequences from the training set.
 The model is then evaluated using the mean and max great circle distance between predicted and target sequences from the test set.
 Using the Huber loss during training and a physical distance (like the great circle distance) for evaluation combines the benefits of a robust training process with an evaluation metric that provides a direct real-world interpretation of the model’s performance.  <!-- Mean Absolute Error (MAE) loss -->

-**For detailed results and associated data for each version of our project, please see the [Releases page](https://github.com/mbkers/ship-trajectory-prediction/releases).**
+**For detailed results and associated data for each version of our project, please see the [Releases page](https://github.com/mbkers/ship-trajectory-prediction/releases).**

 ## Limitations

 Known limitations include:
 - Sensitivity to the training dataset: The model's performance may be influenced by the composition and quality of the training data.
 - Geographic and vessel type specificity: The model has been trained solely on cargo vessel types from a particular geographic region, which may restrict its generalisability to other vessel types and regions.